-Van den Heuvel, Steven, en Patrick Nullens (ed.).
+Van den Heuvel, Steven, and Patrick Nullens (ed.).
 Driven by Hope: Economics and Theology in Dialogue.
 Christian Perspectives on Leadership and Social Ethics 6.
 Leuven: Peeters Publications, 2018.